blowdart/AspNetAuthorizationWorkshop/README.md

 ```

 * Run the application and confirm you are redirected to the `Forbidden` view.
 This happens because you have an identity, but it's not part of the Administrator role.
+* Close the browser to clear the identity cookie.
 * Return to the `AccountController` and add a second `claims.Add()` line, as shown below.
 This adds a Role claim with the value of Administrator to the issued identity.

 ```c#